PeoplePlus Group Limited

 How will your data be used?

-PeoplePlus will use your data to:
+PeoplePlus and our supply chain partners will use your data to:

 - Monitor and report on our performance in supporting you, including producing statistics and equalities monitoring reports.